 So their passengers and customers also value reaching destinations faster., which means that private plane companies are fully incentivized to minimize travel time on charter flights.

-Can Any Private Jet Fly Faster Than the Speed of Sound?
+Only One Private Jet Can Fly Faster Than the Speed of Sound

 The Global 8000 is currently the only plane that supposedly flies faster than the speed of sound, which is Mach 1.0.